valenting111/Machine-Learning-model-API/README.md

 #### What the repository contains:

-* EnsembleModel.ipynb : An Jupyter Notebook that performs the analysis and visualization of the dataset, trains an ensemble model on it and evaluate the results.
+* `EnsembleModel.ipynb` : An Jupyter Notebook that performs the analysis and visualization of the dataset, trains an ensemble model on it and evaluate the results.
-* heart_failure_clinical_records_dataset.csv : The dataset in question.
+* `heart_failure_clinical_records_dataset.csv` : The dataset in question.
-* api.py : The main script.
+* `api.py` : The main script.
 It allows to run different actions based on the user's input commands.
-* test_data.json : A JSON file containing a test input sample .
+* `test_data.json` : A JSON file containing a test input sample .
-* references.txt : A list of the resources used to achieve this project.
+* `references.txt` : A list of the resources used to achieve this project.
-* ensemble_classifier.pkl : The trained model in pickle format.
+* `ensemble_classifier.pkl` : The trained model saved in pickle format.
 It is possible to overwrite it by training a new model through api.py.
-* requirements.txt : A list of the required packages to be able to run all the scripts.
+* `requirements.txt` : A list of the required packages to be able to run all the scripts.